team-ferret/pip-in-toto/README.md

 About
 =====
-This is a modified version of pip that integrates in-toto verification.
+* This is a modified version of pip that integrates in-toto verification.
+* It assumes that there is an outer package, containing the payload package and the files necessary for toto-verification.

 pip-in-toto installation
 =====================